Perception (video game): Development

 Perception was developed by The Deep End Games, a Boston-based development studio founded by Bill Gardner.
 Gardner had previously worked for Irrational Games where he had worked on BioShock and BioShock Infinite.
 The studio consists of several other former Irrational Games employees that had also worked on the BioShock series, and also Gardner's wife serves as writer and producer.
 Development had been under way on Perception for around six months and was being self-funded by Gardner before the team launched a Kickstarter crowdfunding campaign in May 2015 requesting US$150,000.
 The campaign concluded successfully a month later with $168,041 raised towards the game's remaining development.

 Perception is set in Gloucester, Massachusetts.
 Gardner explained that he drew from New England's reputation for being a reoccurring setting in horror fiction, such as in Lovecraft stories.
 He also described the architecture of the estate in the game to resemble that of architecture in the region.

 Release

 Perception was released for Microsoft Windows via Steam and GOG.com on May 30, 2017.
 The PlayStation 4 and Xbox One versions followed on June 6, 2017.
 The game was published by The Deep End Games and Feardemic for Xbox One, an independent publisher in Kraków, Poland.

 On October 31, 2017, the Nintendo Switch version was released; on the same date, the game received a "Remaster Update" that added new difficulty modes and script changes.

 Reception

-Perception received "mixed or average" reviews, according to review aggregator Metacritic.
+Perception received "mixed or average" reviews, according to review aggregator website Metacritic.
 The game was nominated for "Most Fulfilling Community-Funded Game" at the 2018 SXSW Gaming Awards.